wb14123/blog/jekyll/_posts/2013-11-16-Fetch-Popular-Erlang-Modules-by-Coffee-Script.markdown

 Keep It Simple and Stupid
 ------------------------

-As its function is simple, so I keep the code simple.
+As its function is simple, I keep the code simple.

 * The app is written by coffeescript, which is perfect to parse Github's restful API and JSON.
 * No database is required.
 Just use some arrays and objects to store informations.